Howard is a lovable insurgent, a revolutionary who has succeeded.

 What has made Howard such a success?

 ERIC: It’s impossible to fully capture.
 There is no one thing.
 It’s the intellect, judgment, spirit, fairness, and insight.
 It’s the ability to smell and call out B.S.
 It is often the willingness to admit he doesn’t know something, whereas many others are sure they have the answer.
 He’s never afraid to ask the question that many in a room may think but are hesitant to pose.
 Finally, he has a desire to see others succeed alongside him.
-But doing so, he naturally brings out the best in everyone.
+By doing so, he naturally brings out the best in everyone.

 How to describe Howard?